Run surveys. Get insights. Unlock growth.

 In the case of the latter, the choice of the survey distribution channel is pretty straightforward - reach the customers where they are:

-If you measure NPS for SaaS and you're checking the experience in the app?
-Use the app.
+If you measure NPS for SaaS and you're checking the experience in the app, trigger NPS surveys there.

-To choose the right channel, always have a given user persona and their user journey in mind.
+To choose the right channel, always have a given customer persona and their digital journey in mind.

 There is no single correct answer here.
 Once again, this will largely depend on your business model and what you sell.